vesoft-inc/nebula-docs/docs-2.0/graph-computing/algorithm-description.md

 ### PageRank

-The PageRank algorithm calculates the relevance and importance of vertexes based on their relationships, it is commonly used in search engine page rankings.
-If a page is linked by many other pages, the page is more important (PageRank value is higher), if a page with a high PageRank value links to other pages, the PageRank value of the linked page will increase.
+The PageRank algorithm calculates the relevance and importance of vertices based on their relationships.
+It is commonly used in search engine page rankings.
+If a page is linked by many other pages, the page is more important (PageRank value is higher).
+If a page with a high PageRank value links to other pages, the PageRank value of the linked pages will increase.

 Parameter descriptions are as follows: